Credit Counseling To Manage Debt

 Sometimes people choose to work with a credit counselor instead of making payments themselves because they think the credit counselor can take additional steps, such as removing negative information from the credit reports.
 Negative information like missed payments or accounts that are closed for nonpayment cannot be removed from a person’s credit history unless it is incorrect or it ages out.

 Many credit counseling agencies advertise themselves as nonprofit agencies, but this does not always mean that their services are completely free.
 It is important for a person seeking to use a credit counseling to conduct some research and understand all the fees he could be charged up front.
 Without understanding the fees, it is easier for the credit counseling agency to take advantage of the client.

 If you have been the victim of a debt relief or credit counseling scam, you can file a complaint with the Pennsylvania Attorney General.
 You may also be able to file a lawsuit against the credit counseling agency.

 Consumers who wish to challenge the accuracy of their debts or who otherwise dispute the nature or amount of the debt owed would be better served by a consumer protection attorney than a credit counseling agency.
 Credit counseling agencies can assist a person in evaluating the overall nature of their debts and how he can pay them back, but the agencies are not necessarily the best place to seek legal advice on how to handle a disputed debt.

 Contact an Experienced Attorney

 For more information on your rights as a consumer, including any defenses you may have to an existing debt, you need to talk to an experienced consumer protection attorney.
-Contact an experienced debt collection abuse attorney in Philadelphia at the law firm of Louis S. Schwartz, Attorneys at Law.
+Contact Louis S. Schwartz and his team at ConsumerLaw Pa.com.